 Restaurant Review: Tom’s Bedroom

-The alt-country that drags itself from the speakers does not so much prepare your brain for gastronomic delight but makes it long for a noose and a place where you might not be discovered for some time.
+The alt-country that drags itself from the speakers does not so much prepare your brain for gastronomic delight as make it long for a noose and a place where you might not be discovered for some time.
 Incidentally, this could very well be that place.
 If music had a scent then this would smell of beard, wood-smoke and lumpy Vaseline.

 The food takes a long time to come.
 I ordered the full-English fry-up, and judging by the elapsed minutes, it should be spectacular.
 When it finally makes its way across the room, it is accompanied by such an anxious display of balance that I start to feel ill.
 Never before have I seen an adult human look more like they are learning to walk for the first time.
 It is a miracle that the food arrives, being rocked as it has been like a schooner in a force ten gale.